Topics: Perspective, Success, Father

 After the fourth goal, I knew what was going to happen.
 I've seen it

 before.
-The little boy needed help so badly, and there was no help to be
+The little boy needed help so badly, and there was no help

 had.
-He retrieved the ball from the net and handed to the referee - and
+He retrieved the ball from the net and handed to the referee -

 then he cried.
 He just stood there while huge tears rolled down both

 cheeks.
-He went to his knees and put his fists to his eyes - and he cried
+He went to his knees and put his fists to his eyes - and he

 the tears of the helpless and brokenhearted.